Subject: Re: My personal sociology experiment

 you’ll find yourself crippled, not >have a percentage-based racial population.

-and it's not very pretty to look at.
+on the ocean, and it's not very pretty to look at.

 Las Vegas, and the desert in general, is great in August.
 Good backpacking weather.
 BTW- July is the